hibernatus-hacker/deepwalker/README.md

 # deepwalker

-This is a simple tool that runs an LLM on a directory of files using a specified system prompts.
+This is a simple tool that runs an LLM on a directory of files using a specified system prompt.

 This is a flexible tool useful for a wide range of usecases including summarization.